emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 being the most appropriate way to ensure transparency in analysis, having the data stored and archived in their original state gives a common point of reference for derivative analyses.
-What constitutes sufficiently "raw" data is not always clear (e.g., ohms off a temperature sensor or images off an Illumina sequencing flowcell are generally not archived after the initial processing).
+What constitutes sufficiently "raw" data is not always clear (e.g., ohms from a temperature sensor or images of an Illumina sequencing flowcell are generally not archived after the initial processing).
 Yet the spirit of this rule is that data should be as "pure" as possible when they are stored.
 If derivations occur, they should be documented by also